sbates130272/batesste-advent/README.md

 done.

-In the spirit of Christmas here is a small Python program to offload that task from your wearly brain.
+In the spirit of Christmas here is a small Python program to offload that task from your weary brain.
 Enjoy!

 ## Usage